nhdu79/MeTeoR/hint.md

 * Ground Body (method)
 Generate exchanged var with const using Ground Generator until last predicate, then Apply (method) generate intervals in which head rule can be deduced

+* Djsktra
+* For hypergraphs, find 1 node...